Big Freedia: Gender and pronouns

 How do I identify?
 I do not mind if you call me "he" or "she."
 Both are right!
 Although some of my early influences were the drag queens of New Orleans (including my uncle), I don't wear dresses or high heels.
 I was born male and remain male—physically, hormonally and mentally.
 But I am a gay male.
 Some folks insist I have to be trans, but I don't agree.
 I'm gender nonconforming, fluid, nonbinary.
 If I had known the "queen" in Queen Diva would cause so much confusion, I might have called myself the king!

-Big Freedia uses she/her pronouns and is a gay man.
-She considers herself gender fluid and is comfortable with people using either he/him or she/her pronouns.
+Big Freedia considers herself gender fluid and is comfortable with people using either he/him or she/her pronouns.
 She has stated that she doesn't feel pressured to gender herself and that it ultimately doesn't matter to her what pronouns people use.

 In a 2013 interview with Out Freedia said "Whatever makes my fans comfortable—to be able to call me 'he' or 'she,'—I'll allow.
 I let them have the freedom to choose either one." and "I have fans who say 'he' all the time; I have fans who say 'she' all the time.
 I'm confident in who I am, and I know what I stand for.
 When they say either/or, I'm not affected by either/or because, like I said, I know who I am."
 In a 2015 interview, Freedia stated, "I wear women's hair and carry a purse, but I am a man." and "...I'm a straight-UP gay man.
 I love my feminine side.
 She is the diva in me.
 I think gender identity is on a spectrum and that means there's lots of grey area!"
 By 2018 and 2020, Freedia expressed a lack of preference for any one pronoun in particular.
 In 2020, responding to the question, "Do you feel like you've been pressured to gender yourself?"
 Freedia responded:

 Yeah, definitely.
 But they can't put me in a box, child.
 I don't let 'em.
 I get this question every interview: "What is your preferred pronoun?" and all of that.
 I'm me.
 That's my preferred pronoun.
 I tell people all the time, it don't matter if you call me "he", "she", "it", whatever.
 I know who I am and that's all that matters.